laravel/docs/notifications.md

 <a name="customizing-the-notification-type"></a>
 #### Customizing The Notification Type

 In addition to the data you specify, all broadcast notifications also have a `type` field containing the full class name of the notification.
-If you would like to customize the notification `type` that is provided to your JavaScript client, you may define a `broadcastType` method on the notification class:
+If you would like to customize the notification `type`, you may define a `broadcastType` method on the notification class:

     use Illuminate\Notifications\Messages\BroadcastMessage;